lebedevaale/sand_piles/README.md

 v1.4 - Added two more patterns of sand grains addition (exponential or Pareto distributions for the number of new grains each turn), refactored functions for the creation of new grains

+v1.5 - Added alternative implementation of Chung-Lu models with the directed (instead of basic undirected) edges

 Some of the results presented in these files are used for the publications:
   1. Dmitriev, A., Lebedev, A., Kornilov, V., & Dmitriev, V. (2022).
 Multifractal Early Warning Signals about Sudden Changes in the Stock Exchange States.
 Complexity, 2022, 1–10. https://doi.org/10.1155/2022/8177307